camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

-### External Tasks
+### Service Tasks As External Tasks

-External Tasks in Camunda Platform also used a worker, like in Camunda Cloud.
-So the ```external task topic``` is directly translated in a ```task type name``` in Camunda Cloud.
+External Tasks in Camunda Platform also used a worker, like in Camunda Cloud, which means these tasks are generally easier to migrate.

+The ```external task topic``` is directly translated in a ```task type name``` in Camunda Cloud.
 This means, you have to migrate your existing external task worker to a Zeebe worker.

-If you developed your Camunda Platform external task worker using [the Java client](https://github.com/camunda/camunda-bpm-platform/tree/master/clients/java), you can use [Camunda Platform to Cloud Adapter](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-platform-to-cloud-adapter) to adapt your worker code.
+If you used [the Java client](https://github.com/camunda/camunda-bpm-platform/tree/master/clients/java) to implement your Camunda Platform worker, you can use [Camunda Platform to Cloud Adapter](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-platform-to-cloud-adapter) to adapt your worker code.

 The following attributes/elements are migrated:
-* ```camunda:topic```
+* ```camunda:topic``` gets ```zeebe:taskDefinition type```

 The following attributes/elements cannot be migrated: